 Use Unique Passwords

-Using strong passwords and varying them across different accounts is crucial for security.
+Using strong passwords and varying them across different accounts will help secure your identity online.
 To prevent identity theft, you should create a unique password for each account that doesn’t contain personal information like your name or birthday.

 You should also change your passwords anytime you suspect your accounts have been compromised.
 Since memorizing unique passwords for all accounts can be difficult, using a password manager can help you store your login credentials securely.